signalfx/signalfx-agent/README.md

 ## Concepts

-The Smart Agent has three main components:
+The agent has three main components:

 1) _Observers_ that discover applications and services running on the host
 2) _Monitors_ that collect metrics from the host and applications